NicoJanE/NicoJanE/README.md

 ## Tools & Recipes

-Many of these Gists provide practical guidance and examples, even if some are hardware-specific.
+These short, focused Gists provide practical tips and examples, some using specific hardware but still broadly useful.

 ### LLM General